Monday, December 22, 2025

 Here's the dead board.
 I couldn't see anything out of the ordinary but something is obviously dead.

 I don't know if I've shown this snake pit of a mess before.
-This pile of wires and controller fit into a small cavity in the bike frame but now I also have to fit in the small step-down converter and extra wiring also.
+This pile of wires and controller fit into a small cavity in the bike frame but now I also have to fit in the small step-down converter and extra wiring.
 I did manage to get it all stuffed back in after fighting things for ten minutes.

 No comments: